Self-portraits by Rembrandt: Paintings

 Self-Portrait as the Apostle Paul, 1661.
 Rijksmuseum, Amsterdam.

 Self Portrait as Zeuxis, c.
 1662.
 One of 2 painted self-portraits in which Rembrandt is turned to the left.
+Wallraf-Richartz-Museum, Cologne.

 Self-Portrait with Two Circles, 1665–69.
 Kenwood House, London.
 The meaning of the circles remains enigmatic.
 The palette was originally on the left, as he would have seen it in his mirror.